 Keep an eye out for signs of damp covering both internal and external walls.
 The most recognisable sign of a rising damp concern is a clear, wall-length damp patch that can be seen or felt from the inside of the building; sometimes with moss or lichen growths.
 However, keep in mind that rising damp can often be limited to a very specific section of the wall and can, occasionally, be seen or felt exclusively from the outside.
-If in doubt, obtain a free survey and receive a damp proofing quote from a team of specialists who can confirm your suspicions.
+If in doubt, obtain a survey and receive a damp proofing quote from a team of specialists who can confirm your suspicions.

 Finally, leaking pipes can occur all year round regardless of the weather.
 Whilst freezing water can cause the initial damage to pipes, it can take months before that crack becomes a true leak that begins affecting your home.
 Fortunately, summer leaks can be addressed much in the same way as winter ones, often more easily.